JuanPDiazL/SMPG/docs/files_and_directories.md

 # [Explanation of the Files and Directories](#explanation-of-the-files-and-directories)

-Here is a brief explanation of the files and directories in the QSMPG plugin:
+Here is a brief explanation of the files and directories in the SMPG plugin:

 - ### Root Directory: